 Annemarie Bridy is Copyright Counsel at Google.
 She is also an Affiliated Fellow at the Yale Information Society Project.
 Prior to joining Google, Dr. Bridy was the Allan G. Shepard Professor of Law at the University of Idaho, where she taught a range of courses in intellectual property and information law.
 She has testified before Congress on the safe harbor provisions of the Digital Millennium Copyright Act and is widely published on topics relating to Internet governance, platform liability and responsibility for third-party speech, and online anti-piracy enforcement.
 Read more about Annemarie Bridy

 Giancarlo F. Frosio is a Non-Residential Fellow at the Center for Internet and Society at Stanford Law School.
 Previously he was the Intermediary Liabilty fellow with Stanford CIS.
-He is also an Associate Professor at the Center for International Intellectual Property Studies (CEIPI) at Strasbourg University.
+He is also a Professor of Law at Queen's University Belfast, whe he holds the Chair in Intellectual Property and Technology Law.
 Giancarlo also serves as Affiliate Faculty at Harvard CopyrightX and Faculty Associate of the Nexa Research Center for Internet and Society in Turin.
 Giancarlo is a qualified attorney with a doctoral degree (S.J.D.) in intellectual property law from Duke University Law School.
 Read more about Giancarlo Frosio